Skip to main content

 Schema page types

 Throughout the NHS website we have various page models which are defined using the @type property.
-It is a good thing to implement each page type into your product, as multiple page types can be used within in a single genre (conditions, live-well, medicines, chq, news, etc).
+It is a good thing to implement each page type into your product, as multiple page types can be used within in a single genre (conditions, live-well, medicines, etc).

 • MedicalWebPage - A web page that provides medical information.
 We are using this for our Health A-Z and medicines articles.